Activity 1- Plants are grown

 Harvest festival: Arrange an assembly or classroom activities focusing on harvest festival.
 The following resources could be used:

-- Explore the theme of Harvest festival with the children.
-What does it mean to them?
+Use the Harvest festival activity pack to explore the theme of harvest festival.
+When are different foods harvested throughout the year?
+What does harvest festival mean to them?
 Ask children to create a display or artwork highlighting their thoughts and understanding.
-Use the What does Harvest mean to me? worksheet.

 Plan to cook some dishes with ingredients which can be grown at home, e.g. potato salad, salsa, garden salad.